A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Results and Discussions

-This section evaluates the PQI results on the BDD100k, KITTI, and NuScene datasets.
-Since the regression method in the PQI task is similar to the blind IQA task, we implement several SOTA blind IQA regression networks \cite{8576582, 9506075, 9156687} on the PQI task and compare them with the SPA-Net.
-All models are trained and validated on Nvidia A100 80G GPU with an adam optimization algorithm.
+In the DQI task, which shares similarities with the B-IQA task, we conduct an experiment where we implement several state-of-the-art B-IQA regression networks \cite{8576582, 9506075, 9156687} on the DQI task and compare the results with the proposed SPA-NET.
+All models are trained and validated on NVIDIA A100 80G GPU with an Adam optimization algorithm.
 The number of the epoch is set to be 50, and the learning rate is a sinusoidal decay that ranges from 2e-5 to 1e-6.

-The overall regression results are shown in Table II, and the evaluation metrics are Pearson's linear correlation coefficient (PLCC) \cite{doi:10.1098/rspl.1895.0041}, Spearman rank-order correlation coefficient (SRCC) \cite{10.5555/2531420}, and R-squared (R2) values \cite{GVK022791892}.
+The overall regression results are shown in Table \ref{table2:SPA-NET} and Table \ref{table3:SPA-NET_DINO}, and the evaluation metrics are Pearson's linear correlation coefficient (PLCC) \cite{doi:10.1098/rspl.1895.0041}, Spearman rank-order correlation coefficient (SRCC) \cite{10.5555/2531420}, and R-squared (R2) values \cite{GVK022791892}.
+Table \ref{table2:SPA-NET} presents the regression performance with YOLO-v4 as the detector and Table \ref{table3:SPA-NET_DINO} presents the regression performance with DINO as the detector.
 The equations for PLCC, SRCC, and R2 are

 where \(y_{predict}\) is the predicted score, \(y_{target}\) is the ground truth score.

 where \(R(y_{predict}\) is the rank of the predicted score and \(R(y_{predict}\) is the rank of the ground truth.